SamitHuang/vllm-omni/docs/getting_started/installation/gpu/cuda.inc.md

 ```bash
 uv pip install vllm==0.12.0 --torch-backend=auto
 ```

-> If you encounter attn errors after upgrading vllm to 0.12.0, you can uninstall or upgrade xformers manually since vllm 0.12.0 has deprecated xformers dependency.
+**Note:** If you encounter attn errors after upgrading vllm to 0.12.0, you can uninstall or upgrade xformers manually since vllm 0.12.0 has deprecated xformers dependency.

 #### Installation of vLLM-Omni